shawngib/architecture-center/docs/cloud-fundamentals/index.md

                         </div>
                         <div class="cardText">
                             <h3>Application architecture guide</h3>
-                            <p> A guide to designing scalable, resilient, and highly available applications, based on proven
+                            <p> A guide to designing scalable, resilient, and highly available applications on Azure, based on proven
                                 practices that we have learned from customer engagements.</p>
                         </div>
                     </div>